TheEconomist/covid-19-excess-deaths-tracker/README.md

 [![update](https://github.com/TheEconomist/covid-19-excess-deaths-tracker/actions/workflows/update.yaml/badge.svg)](https://github.com/TheEconomist/covid-19-excess-deaths-tracker/actions/workflows/update.yaml)

-This repository contains the data behind *The Economist’s* [tracker for covid-19 excess deaths](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-tracker) and the code that we have used to clean, analyse and present the numbers.
+This repository contains the data behind *The Economist’s* [tracker for covid-19 excess deaths](https://www.economist.com/graphic-detail/coronavirus-excess-deaths-tracker), which updates daily, and the code that we have used to clean, analyse and present the numbers.

 ## Scripts, sources and output data